varlardohaeris/emacs-archives/melpa/xah-fly-keys-readme.txt

  ;; 【Ctrl++】 'text-scale-increase
  ;; 【Ctrl+-】 'text-scale-decrease

+To disable both Control and Meta shortcut keys, add the following lines to you init.el before (require 'xah-fly-keys):
+(setq xah-fly-use-control-key nil)
+(setq xah-fly-use-meta-key nil)

 I highly recommend setting 【capslock】 to send 【Home】.
 So that it acts as `xah-fly-command-mode-activate'. see
 How to Make the CapsLock Key do Home Key